Yu (kana)

 Yu (hiragana: ゆ, katakana: ユ) is one of the Japanese kana, which each represents one mora.
 Both the hiragana and katakana forms are written in two strokes and represent the sound /[jɯ]/.
+The hiragana character ゆ is based on the sōsho style of the kanji 由, while the katakana ユ is based on a simplification of the kanji 弓.

 When small and preceded by an -i kana, this kana represents a palatalization of the preceding consonant sound with the /[ɯ]/ vowel (see yōon).